JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7898 days**.

-And here is a just a random fact -  **President Lyndon Johnson used to smoke three packs of cigarettes a day**.
+And here is a just a random fact -  **In Belgium, there is a museum that is just for strawberries**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)